dmcg/daviddenton.github.io/_drafts/outklassed.md

 <hr/>

 ### tl;dr
 > **"Wherever possible, don't eagerly promote an created object instance to have class identity when it is only providing partial application of common parameters over an abstraction.
-Minimise your exposed API surface wherever possible."**
+Minimise your exposed API surface."**

 <hr/>

-### rtfa
+### rta

 I've been thinking recently about the transition in coding style I've made over the last few years.
 Like many others, I cut my teeth in this industry as a typical self-taught OO programmer coding Java for a living, and life seemed - if not easy - at least something that was tractable.
 We all knew when and how to create objects, and that objects held state.
 Spin forward a decade or so and my style of programming evolved as I finally met some talented folks who actually knew how to test and use an IDE properly, and to embrace concepts such as immutability and collections processing with higher order functions.
 This was even better - coding was simpler and safer but the fundamentals were the same.